quicwg/base-drafts/draft-ietf-quic-transport.md

 larger number of datagrams during the handshake.
 Receivers MUST be able to process coalesced packets.

-Senders SHOULD coalesce packets in order of increasing encryption levels (Initial, Handshake, 0-RTT, 1-RTT), as this makes it more likely the receiver will be able to process all the packets in a single pass.
+Coalescing packets in order of increasing encryption levels (Initial, 0-RTT, Handshake, 1-RTT) makes it more likely the receiver will be able to process all the packets in a single pass.
 A packet with a short header does not include a length, so it will always be the last packet included in a UDP datagram.

 Senders MUST NOT coalesce QUIC packets with different Destination Connection IDs into a single UDP datagram.
 Receivers SHOULD ignore any subsequent packets